MdZaferEqbal/heybobo-chat-module/README.md

 npm run dev
 ```

-**Assumptions or trade-offs:** I’m assuming user input requires conversion into Markdown with code snippet formatting.
+**Assumptions or trade-offs:**

+- I’m assuming user input requires conversion into Markdown with code snippet formatting.

-**Potential places for optimisation:** A small glitch appears sometimes when handling lengthy messages.
+**Potential places for optimisation:**

+- A small glitch appears sometimes when handling lengthy messages.
+- The chat input UI could be refined—currently, attaching files causes the textarea to shift upward.